laingdk/Moon/_posts/2017-01-25-simulations-of-the-market-for-lemons.md

 $$\sum_{0}^{m}k_j = 0$$

 This is a special case in which the market value is maximized.
-Now, I'm interested in how different assumptions affect market *shrinkage*, but I don't care so much about the *absolute* value of a given market, which depends on factors other than information asymmetry.
+Now, I was interested in how different assumptions affect market *shrinkage*, but I didn't care so much about the *absolute* value of a given market, which depends on factors other than information asymmetry.

-So, for each market distribution, I scale the market value by dividing it by the maximum market value, i.e.,
+So, for each market distribution, I scaled the market value by dividing it by the maximum market value, i.e.,

 $$\text{Scaled market value} = \frac{\sum_{0}^{n}s_i - \sum_{0}^{m}k_j}{\sum_{0}^{n}s_i}$$